angelosa/hw_docs/saturn/program_header.md

 # Saturn/ST-V header info

-On Saturn SW header is located at (<fill me>)
+On Saturn SW header is located in a root file (TODO: fill me)

 On a ST-V cart SW header is located in the first 0x100 bytes in head of ic13 if available (interleaved) and first ROM if lies at 0x200000 of relative address.

 ## Format

 From 0x00 to 0xbf all values are in ASCII, empty values are padded with 0x20 (empty space).

 | rel location | description | typical values |
 |--------------|-------------|----------------|